YousafRaja/CovidTracker/README.md

 # CovidTracker

 # What is this?
 This little web app combines the Google Maps API with covid-19 tracking APIs to create a map that places markers on every US state.
-Upon clicking the marker, you'll see the total number of positivie cases in that state.
+Upon clicking the marker, you'll see the current total number of positivie cases in that state.

 # Design
 I picked US states because they had enough API support.
 I needed an API that would return some useful information across all regions in one call.